Konstantin-Parfenov/Konstantin-Parfenov.github.io/README.md

 * [Predictions based on Exponential Moving Average (EMA) and Simple Moving Average (SMA)](https://siburdashboard.herokuapp.com/forecast_chart/EMA)
 * [Feature importances graph](https://siburdashboard.herokuapp.com/forecast_pie)
 * Dashboard built using flask model view controller structure and javascript.
-* Deploy on heroku via heroku CLI.
+* Deploy on Heroku via Heroku_CLI.
 * Frontend theme is a modified free template from [Creative Tim](https://www.creative-tim.com/)

-### DMP-System user classifiation
+### DMP-System user classification
 [Github](https://github.com/Konstantin-Parfenov/DMP_sys_prediction)

 The task of this project was to make a python script to classify the age group and sex group of a user based on his browser history.
 This script is intended to run in a cron job and the input is from Standard input (stdin)ю
-Besides the ROC-AUC treshold this model has SLA for each prediction of 0.04 seconds.
+Besides the ROC-AUC treshold, this model has SLA for each prediction of 0.04 seconds.

-Me and my team made two approaches.
-First approach was the Neural Network approach.
-Model was built with tensorflow and has compareable results, however it was computational heavy to meet SLA limits.
-Second approach was with XGBoost algorythm.
-The accuracy and speed of this model was enough to meet the task requirements.
-Another notable decision was to scrap yandex categries for top 100 sites in each category and use this data during the training process of our model.
+I and my team made two approaches.
+The first approach was the Neural Network approach.
+The model was built with TensorFlow and has comparable results however, it was computational heavy to meet SLA limits.
+The second approach was with the XGBoost algorithm.
+The accuracy and speed of this model were enough to meet the task requirements.
+Another notable decision was to scrap Yandex categories for the top 100 sites in each category and use this data during the training process of our model.

 ## Big data Spark Projects